-The Election Atlas has been updated with the results from the November 5 general election, incorporating the following new features and analysis:
+The Election Atlas has been updated with the following information & maps:

 The 2013 mayoral election in New York City is the first in more than a decade with no sitting mayor as a candidate, after Mayor Michael Bloomberg's three-term, 12-year incumbency.
 There are seven declared Democratic candidates, three Republican candidates, one Independence candidate, and several more running on other party lines (as of the July 15 filing with the NYC Campaign Finance Board).